Special Announcement Regarding the IAF Application Portal: Read Here

 Budgeting

-When preparing for any big financial commitment, a budget is the place to start!
-Just the word “budget” can cause anxiety and dread, but all we’re really talking about here is a plan.
-Having a basic budget before you start school will help make sure you don’t create financial problems that can take years to fix, and will help you feel extra confident as you embark on your new educational journey.
+When you prepare for any big financial commitment, you need to start with a budget.
+And we know: Just the word “budget” can cause anxiety and dread.
+But all we’re really talking about here is a plan.
+Having a basic plan (or budget) before you start school will help make sure you’re prepared for this stage in your life and don’t unintentionally create financial problems that can take years to fix.

-Check out our Financial Planning Made Simple (FPMS) tool, which helps you put together an estimated budget so that you can borrow enough money to cover all your expenses—without incurring unnecessary debt.
-The user-friendly dashboard makes it easy to compare program costs and to separate living expenses from your education expenses.
+The government offers budget planning tips that help you put together an estimated budget so that you can borrow enough money to cover all your expenses — without incurring unnecessary debt.
+From there, you can find a variety of user-friendly dashboards and templates online that make it easier to compare program costs, separate living expenses from education expenses, and plan for.

 Scholarships and Awards